shahadalqhtani/WebProject/README.md

 ![Flowchart](https://github.com/user-attachments/assets/2fcf3b8b-52ae-4de3-8bd1-733a909ed7bb)

+## Pages
+Our website consists of a home page, events, services, which includes seven main services such as education, health, etc., about us, frequently asked questions, and subscription to the latest updates and news.

 ## Future Work
 We hope to add more features to improve the user's experience.
 Some of these features include: